Commercial Case Results:

 Connecticut Savings Bank v.
 Obenauf, 59 Conn.
 App.
 351 (2000)

-A 16 year old boy underwent back surgery to correct a deformity known as kyphosis (hunchback).
-During the surgery, as the physician was resecting a part of the boy's vertebra, the surgeon caused the surgical instrument to impact with the boy's spinal column.
+A 16-year-old boy underwent back surgery to correct a deformity known as kyphosis (hunchback).
+During the surgery, as the physician was resecting a part of the boy’s vertebra, the surgeon caused the surgical instrument to impact with the boy’s spinal column.
 The injury resulted in temporary lower extremity paralysis, with partial recovery in a few weeks.
 However, the boy was left with bilateral lower extremity weakness, which impacts the way he can ambulate.
-The case settled just before jury selection and the boy received compensation in excess of one million dollars paid through a structured settlement.
+The case settled just before jury selection and the boy received compensation in excess of $1,000,000 paid through a structured settlement.

 Other Personal Injury Results